shazm12/safe-ns/README.md

 This app is deployed on [Render’s free tier](https://render.com/), which can result in cold starts.
 This may lead to initial response times of up to a minute after a period of inactivity.
 Subsequent requests will respond much faster.

+At times you might get 504 Gateway timeout response, if so you can try another request after that and it would work fine.
+This happens due to very long cold start times.

 # Backend Dev Setup